Elevator

 101 )

-The truth table for when the door is closed and the timer is NOT set is
+The truth table for when the doors are NOT clear and the button for a floor is NOT pushed, is

 output